raspishake/rsudp/docs/theory.rst

 :py:class:`rsudp.c_telegram.Telegrammer` both use this message to instantly broadcast to their respective platforms.

+**RESET** messages are sent by :py:class:`rsudp.p_producer.Producer` when it sees the :py:data:`rsudp.c_consumer.Alert.alarm` flag set to ``True``.
+Similar to ALARM messages, consumers can be programmed for an essentially infinite number of things upon seeing this message.

 **IMGPATH** messages are placed on the master queue by the :py:func:`rsudp.c_plot.Plot.savefig` function, if and when a screenshot figure is saved to disk.
 This is currently only used by the social media